argoproj/argo-events/api/sensor.md

 used without converting to string.
 When true, a number, boolean, json or string parameter may be extracted.
-When the field is unspecified, or explicitly false, the behavior is to turn the extracted field into a string. (e.g. when set to true, the parameter 123 will resolve to the numerical type, but when false, or not provided, the string “123” will be resolved)
+When the field is unspecified, or explicitly false, the behavior is to turn the extracted field into a string or json. (e.g. when set to true, the parameter 123 will resolve to the numerical type, but when false, or not provided, the string “123” will be resolved)
 </p>
 </td>
 </tr>